stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 ## Safeguard 15.01	(IG1)	Establish and Maintain an Inventory of Service Providers

 The implementation of Safeguard 15.01 is a critical element in the defensive mitigations for _2023 Statewide Information Technology Control Standard_ PM-30(1).
-[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-1501---establish-and-maintain-an-inventory-of-service-providers)

 **Assessed Elements:**